 Triathlon clothing comes in several shapes and sizes.
 At any given triathlon, you will see people wearing all kinds of different combinations, and people train for triathlons wearing any number of different garments and types of workout gear.
+With the growth in popularity of triathlon since about 2000, and the addition of many more women to the sport in recent years, tri clothing has become more specialized and many more choices now exist.
 While there is no hard and fast rule on what you have to wear in a triathlon, there are a few general themes that hold true for good triathlon clothing, and a few decisions you will want to make in order to be comfortable and perform well.
 For purposes of offering guidance, we will provide our perspective on the best clothing choices for triathlons.
 Note that which options you ultimately choose may depend on your overall budget, and if your goal is simply to finish a triathlon or to be competitive in your age group.

 Triathlon Suit or Not?

 The first question you may need to answer is whether to get a triathlon suit or not.
 Most high-end triathletes wear a triathlon suit because it offers a one-piece, all-purpose piece of gear that can be worn from the moment you arrive at the race to the post-race cool down.
 The majority of racers we observe, however, use a combo that is not as specialized (or expensive) as a triathlon suit.